united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/datamodel/_index.md

 2. **Payload Structure**: JSON has been selected as the primary data format for payloads.
 Its direct readability, simplicity, and compatibility make it particularly suitable for the manufacturing environment, striking a balance between handling complex data structures and maintaining user-friendliness.

-3. **Custom Bridge Development**: To ensure seamless integration within UMH's system architecture, a custom bridge solution was developed, aligning with our commitment to open-source principles and tailored system functionality.

-4. **Data Bridge for MQTT and Kafka Integration**: A crucial element is the Data Bridge microservice, which efficiently transfers data between MQTT and Kafka brokers.
+3. **Data Bridge for MQTT and Kafka Integration**: A crucial element is the Data Bridge microservice, which efficiently transfers data between MQTT and Kafka brokers.
 It uses a merge point feature to maintain a consistent topic strategy across both platforms, optimizing performance while ensuring clarity and accessibility for OT professionals.